 A negative COVID-19 RT-PCR test report (dated January 31, 9 am or later) is a must to attend the three-day event, where each day only 3,000 visitors will be allowed at the flight display venue in view of the pandemic.

-As many as 601 exhibitors — 523 Indian and 78 foreign — and 14 countries have confirmed participation, they said.
+They said that as many as 601 exhibitors — 523 Indian and 78 foreign — and 14 countries have confirmed participation.

 Defense Research and Development Organisation (DRDO) will exhibit its latest defense technologies and demonstrate many systems.